paulYRP/dnaEPICO/README.md

   ```r
   devtools::install_github("paulYRP/dnapipeR@package")
   ```
 - Each pipeline step now has its own function.
-List all **functions** with:
+List all the **functions** with:
   ```r
   library(dnapipeR)
   ls("package:dnapipeR")